pv8/noipy/README.md

 Check out the [noipy.properties](noipy.properties) sample file if there is still any doubts.

-## Troubleshooting
+## Improvements & Troubleshooting

-If you find any errors, please feel free to report them using this project's [issue tracker](https://github.com/povieira/noipy/issues).
+If you have suggestions or find any bug, please feel free to report them using this project's [issue tracker](https://github.com/povieira/noipy/issues).

 ## Copyright & License